The Milky Way and Beyond - Content

 Nota : This page contains documents for which the access may require a particular software.
 If the software is not installed, you can download it and follow the instructions for installation.

-Milky Way.
+All the stars we see in our night sky are contained within our own galaxy, the Milky Way.
 A galaxy is a gravitationally bound system containing billions of stars along with interstellar gases and dust.

 Because we are located within the Milky Way galaxy and have never been able to view it from the outside, it can be difficult to determine the exact appearance of our galaxy.
 By studying other galaxies and by observations of the material within our own galaxy, astronomers recognize the Milky Way as a spiral galaxy, a flattened disk with a central galactic bulge and spiral arms curving out from the centre.
 The entire galaxy rotates about the centre, with our Sun traveling at about 230 kilometres per second and completing one orbit every 200 million years.
 Surrounding the flattened disk is the galactic halo, a faint and roughly spherical region of old stars and star clusters.
 From the Earth, the Milky Way appears as a hazy, luminous band of light which stretches across the night sky.
 The hazy cloud we see from a dark site is our view looking out through the galactic disk.
 It is a collection of millions of stars along with glowing gases which are so far away and condensed that they appear as a luminous haze instead of individual points of light.